XinFinOrg/xdc-subnet-docs/docs/deployment/1_launch_subnet.md

   - when seeing "Which consensus engine to use?", choose "3.
 XDPoS - delegated-proof-of-stake".
   - as for other options, choose the options as you wish.
   - after the last step which is "Specify your chain/network ID if you want an explicit one", your genesis file is generated in your home directory and you can push "Ctrl-C" to exit `puppeth`.
-4. Copy the genesis file from you host under the directory of `./puppeth` (Keep this file, you will need it later)
+4. Copy the value of the key `genesis` from the file generated under `puppet` directory.
+(Keep it somewhere safe, we will need it later)

 ## Step 3: Host your subnet xdc-nodes
-1. Copy the `.env.example` and name it to `.env`
+1. Create an empty file with name of `.env.bootnode` and `.env`
-2. Replace the environment variables in the `.env` with your own ones:
+2. Set the environment variables in the `.env` with your own ones:
   - INSTANCE_NAME: Name of the instance
   - BOOTNODES: Addresses of the bootnodes, seperated by ",".
-You should already have this value when you spin up the bootnode from the section above
+You should already have this value when you spin up the bootnode from the section above (Step 1.5)
   - PRIVATE_KEY: Primary key of the wallet.
 Note, if not provided, the node will run on a random key
   - NETWORK_ID: The subnet network id.
 This shall be unique in your local network.
 Default to 102 if not provided.
+(You can also find this from your genesis file)
   - RPC_API (Optional): The API that you would like to turn on.
 Supported values are "admin,db,eth,debug,miner,net,shh,txpool,personal,web3,XDPoS"
   - EXTIP (Optional): NAT port mapping based on the external IP address.
   - SYNC_MODE (Optional): The node syncing mode.
 Available values are full or fast.
 Default to full.
   - LOG_LEVEL (Optional): {{Log level, from 1 to 5 where 1 produce least logs. default to 3 if not provided}}
 3. Provide your own `genesis.json` file under the current directory.
-(The file generated from Step 2)
+(The file generated from Step 2.4)
-4. Run `docker-compose up subnet`
+4. Run `docker-compose up -d subnet`